-As parents, teachers, and guides, we strive to help students prepare great lives.
-This involves helping students learn more about themselves, educational paths and potential careers.
+As parents, teachers, and guides, we strive to help students prepare for great lives.
+This involves helping them learn more about themselves, educational paths and potential careers.
 In this process, is it possible that we’ve ignored some fantastic opportunities in the skilled trades?
-Here are three reasons why we may (consciously or unconsciously) choose to steer youth away from the skilled trades :
+Here are three reasons why we may (consciously or unconsciously) choose to steer youth away from the skilled trades:

 1. We assume that an academic degree offers the best path possible.